 Over the years, my interest in architecture made me want to go to a college where I could study it, learn more about it.
-But, life had other plans and I remained an interested and curious observer.
+But, life had other plans and I remained a curious observer.
 Later on, when I started taking photographs seriously, I had a few assignments that included photographing a few power plants and a glass factory for their annual reports.

 Reha is a professor of architecture and architectural photography and a prolific author on the subject.
 He has won many awards, fellowships the most recent one being an award for contributions to architecture by the Chamber of Architects of Turkey in 2020.
 My heartfelt congratulations once more, Reha.